chithresh-phy/qe-install-script/README.md

 >>         - Debian 12
 >>         - Ubuntu 22.04 LTS
 >>         - Ubuntu 20.04 LTS
->>         and distros which is based on it!
+>>         and distros which are based on it!